uchicago-library/lucy/README.md

 # Using OCHRE as the backend for Learning Yucatec Maya

+John Jung, Senior Programmer/Analyst, The University of Chicago Library

 These notes are about using OCHRE as a website backend for the [Learning Yucatec Maya website](https://lucy.lib.uchicago.edu/) at the University of Chicago.
 OCHRE is the Online Cultural and Historical Research Environment; produced by [OCHRE Data Services](https://oi.uchicago.edu/research/ochre-data-service) at the Oriental Institute, it is software to "record, integrate, analyze, publish, and preserve cultural and historical information in all of its digital forms."

 OCHRE provides an interface to manage complex semi-structured data for cultural heritage and historical research.
 Because of the richness of this kind of data, this software can be helpful as a website backend, since so much development time for a site like this can go towards data management issues.
 By providing an API that exposes its data as XML, OCHRE can serve as a backend for website frontends written in whatever language and framework you like.